esl/MongooseIM/doc/modules/mod_global_distrib.md

 Connections between nodes in distinct datacenters are opened on the first request and then maintained indefinitely.
 Each connection to a remote datacenter C connects to a randomly selected endpoint of C's nodes; the endpoint will be sampled again in the event of reconnection.
-Whenever a node receives a message that is determined (by consulting the session table) to be destined for another datacenter, the routing procedure in the current datacenter is interrupted, the message is transported to the other datacenter via the dedicated connections, and the routing procedure is restarted there by a dedicated (but potentially short lived) worker process bound to the sender's JID.
+Whenever a node receives a message that is determined (by consulting the session table) to be destined for another datacenter, the routing procedure in the current datacenter is interrupted, the message is transported to the other datacenter via the dedicated connections, and the routing procedure is restarted there by a dedicated (but potentially short lived) worker process bound to the sender's JID (or subdomain if the sender's JIDs does not belong to the globally distributed domain).
 Client's process binds itself to a connection to a remote datacenter on first use, and henceforth always uses this connection to route messages directed to this datacenter.
 This - along with the dedicated worker process on the receiver's side - ensures that simple cross-datacenter messages between two entities are delivered in their sending order.